 Christmas is almost here and that means serving up a holiday dinner to friends and family.
-You could go with a ham, or you could do something to really wow them this year.
-When your guests sit down to the table this year, nothing will delight them like tucking into oven roasted penguin.
-Now I do apologize to my Jewish readers, but I was unable to find out whether or not penguins are kosher.
-I guess there wasn't a lot of call for that wandering a desert all those years ago.
+You could go with a ham, or you could do something to really wow them.
+When your guests sit down to the table this year, nothing will delight them quite like tucking into oven roasted penguin.
+Apologies to my Jewish readers, but I was unable to find out whether or not penguins are kosher.
+I guess there wasn't a lot of call for that information, wandering a desert all those years ago.

 What you'll need: